DeepDeducing/CartPole/README.md

 ```

-## Deducing phase content
+## Deducing phase
-To use sets of trained weight matrices to start to play, run this command:
+To use sets of trained weight matrices to start deducing, run this command:

 ```
-Deducing_xxx.py
+Deducing.py
 ```